2020 Application Form

-Students can become members of the ASA by joining online or completing an application and mailing/faxing it to ASA.
+Students can become members of the ASA by joining online or emailing a paper application request to firstname.lastname@example.org.
 Membership runs on a calendar year only-from January 1 to December 31.
 Membership dues are not prorated for renewals or applications received after January 1.

 Jump Start Your Career in Sociology with ASA Membership Benefits

 There are several ways in which undergraduate and graduate students can jump start their careers by becoming involved with the American Sociological Association (ASA).
 ASA offers many opportunities to students, such as networking, meeting leaders in the field, gaining access to up to date research and publications.
 Your student membership provides you with the following benefits:

 - Free access to the ASA online Job Bank.
 View hundreds of listings for open positions posted by universities and organizations.

 - Save up to 75% on journals.
 ASA sells its journals to members at below-cost for students!

 - Save up to 50% on ASA publications.